-The Wat Phra Thong which translates to ‘Golden Buddha Image Temple’ is an ancient temple that enjoys a popular appeal among tourists as well as locals.
+The Wat Phra Thong is a famous templae which translates to ‘Golden Buddha Image Temple’ is an ancient temple that enjoys a popular appeal among tourists as well as locals.

 The reason behind its popularity is the interesting story behind the famous half-buried golden Buddha.

 The story of the half-buried golden Buddha stems from the boy who tied the rope of his buffalo to what later came out to be a conical shape at the top of a very large Buddha image almost entirely buried.